BND Hamburger Icon

 Open row

-The way patients engage with their healthcare is changing, largely due to the advent of medical software solutions and their ability to streamline secure communication between healthcare providers and patients.
-High levels of patient engagement can not only improve healthcare outcomes, but also keep practices functioning smoothly; when patients are engaged, their information stays up to date, which reduces the need for staff to ensure information is accurate.
+How patients engage with their healthcare is changing, largely due to the advent of medical software solutions and their ability to streamline secure communication between healthcare providers and patients.
+High levels of patient engagement can improve healthcare outcomes and keep practices functioning smoothly.
+When patients are engaged, their information stays current, reducing the need for staff to ensure accuracy.
 This guide offers everything you need to know about patient engagement in modern healthcare.

 What is patient engagement?

 Patient engagement is the process patients undergo to proactively participate in their own healthcare and within the healthcare system.
-The Center for Advancing Health reinforces this view by expanding the definition to include the actions individuals undertake in an effort to gain the most benefit from a healthcare provider or from healthcare services.
-A study by Health Affairs deepens this definition by looking at patient engagement as patient activation, a process that healthcare organizations play an active role in.
+The Center for Advancing Health reinforces this view by expanding the definition to include individuals’ actions to gain the most benefit from a healthcare provider or healthcare services.
+A study published in the Journal of Patient Experience deepens this definition by looking at patient engagement as patient activation, a process in which healthcare organizations play an active role.

-Specifically, the Health Affairs study states that patient activation – which they define as an underlying urgency to monitor and proactively take measures to manage one’s holistic well-being – can also be seen as a push toward a deeper level of involvement that only occurs when a person understands their importance in the process of their care.
-The same analysis also discusses the important role accumulated healthcare knowledge plays when attempting to improve patient participation in the healthcare system.
+Specifically, the study states that patient activation – which it defines as an underlying urgency to monitor and proactively take measures to manage one’s holistic well-being – can also be seen as a push toward a deeper level of involvement that only occurs when a person understands their importance in the care process.
+The same analysis also discusses the importance of understanding patient perspectives to improve patient participation in the healthcare system.

 TipTip